 Personal Bios

-Dr. Benjamin Whitcomb, cellist and music theorist, has earned an international reputation as a performer and teacher of music.
-An active recitalist and chamber musician, he performs more than thirty concerts a year.
-He appears regularly on Wisconsin Public Radio.
-He collaborates with pianist Vincent de Vries in frequent recitals around the country and overseas, and he is a member of the UW-Whitewater Piano Trio.
-Benjamin is a frequent guest clinician and performer at universities and conferences throughout the country and abroad.
-His book, The Advancing Cellist’s Handbook, has received rave reviews from Strings magazine plus the journals of ASTA and AUSTA.
-A companion book, The Advancing Bassist’s Handbook, was published in 2013.
+Benjamin Whitcomb is a Professor of Cello and Music Theory at the University of Wisconsin- Whitewater, where he has received awards for his teaching, research, and service.
+An active recitalist and chamber musician, he performs more than thirty concerts a year around the country and overseas.
+He is a member of the Ancora String Quartet and the UW-Whitewater Piano Trio.
+Dr. Whitcomb is a frequent guest clinician and performer at universities and conferences throughout the country and abroad.
+His books, The Advancing String Player’s Handbook series, Cello Fingerings, and Bass Fingerings, Compendium of Chords for Strings series, and the Guide to Practicing the Popper Etudes have received rave reviews from numerous string journals.
 He is a contributing author to Sharpen Your String Technique and Teaching Music through Performance in Orchestra.
-He has published numerous articles on cello and on music theory, and has presented many papers at national and international conferences as well.
-He is also a reviewer for the American String Teacher journal, and has served as Secretary of ASTA.
+He has published numerous articles on cello and on music theory, and has presented dozens of papers at national and international conferences as well.
+He is also a reviewer for the American String Teacher journal, and has served on the Board of Directors of ASTA.

-Whitcomb is a Professor of Cello and Music Theory at the University of Wisconsin- Whitewater, where he has received awards for his teaching, research, and service.
-Also at UW-Whitewater, he initiated and continues to coordinate the Theory/History Colloquium speaker series, the Music Mosaics Faculty Concert Series, the Chancellor’s Quartet program, and the Summer Strings Camp.
+At UW-Whitewater, Whitcomb initiated and continues to coordinate the Theory/History Colloquium speaker series, the Musical Mosaics Faculty Concert Series, the Chancellor’s Quartet program, and the Summer String Camp.
 He is a graduate of the University of Texas at Austin and Oklahoma State University, and he has studied with Phyllis Young, George Neikrug, and Evan Tonsing.